WazidMurtaza/WazidMurtaza/README.md

-# Hi there, I'm John Doe 👋
+# Hi there, I'm Wazid Murtaza 👋

 I'm a passionate developer specializing in **JavaScript** and **React**.
 Here are a few things about me: